Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 ### Controller

-The controller in our setup adopts the "Command Design Pattern", aligning seamlessly with the program's needs.
+The controller in our setup adopts the **"Command Design Pattern"**, aligning seamlessly with the program's needs.

 Commands such as load, brighten, red-component, green-component, blue-component, save, run, luma, value, intensity, blur, sharpen, rgb-split, rgb-combine and flips (both vertical and horizontal) are treated as individual commands.